Here are our favourite fishing spots in the Top End

 Shady Camp Fishing

 Located in Mary River National Park, the famous Shady Camp is located approximately 200km from Darwin and takes approximately 1 hour 40 minutes by car (4WD only during the wet).

 Two main rivers to choose from are the Sampan and Tommycut.

 This is a popular fishing destination during the “run-off” between March-May each year, when the Mary River is teeming with the legendary barramundi, and also plenty of crocs.

-Remote and NT Deep water fishing.
+This is one of favourite fishing spots for Remote and NT Deep sea fishing.

 Seasonally with a few shoals that hold deep water fish, ruby snapper and gold band snapper just to name a few.